ErpNetDocs/webclient/introduction/navigator-features.md

 * Use ERP.net's dedicated **AI Asssistant** (upcoming)
 * Take advantage of **side panels** that reveal additional data and attachments for each selected document
 * Use **[functional panels](./how-to/functional-panels/index.md)** to speed up the process of filling out a document
-* Expand **detail panels** to see information relevant for each selected record of the navigator (e.g. the Document Lines)
+* Expand **detail panels** to see information relevant for each selected record of the navigator (e.g. its Document Lines)
 * Create **tiles** to save and later easily access a specific navigator view
 * **[Customize](https://docs.erp.net/webclient/introduction/how-to/ui-customization/access-to-views.html)** the navigator form by enabling, disabling, reordering and renaming its panels and widgets.